Secretary of Transportation

 Washington State Department of Transportation

-Lynn Peterson was appointed Secretary of Transportation in February 2013 by Governor Jay Inslee.
-Peterson manages an agency of 6,600 employees, with responsibility for 18,600 lane miles of highway, 3,700 bridges, general aviation airports, passenger- and freight-rail programs, and the Washington State Ferry system, the nation's largest.
+Lynn Peterson is the C.E.O., aka Secretary of the Washington State Department of Transportation.
+She was appointed by Governor Jay Inslee in February 2013.
+Peterson oversees an agency of 6,600 employees, with responsibility for 18,600 lane miles of highway, 3,700 bridges, general aviation airports, passenger- and freight-rail programs, and the Washington State Ferry system, the nation's largest.

-As the Washington State Department of Transportation nears completion of the agency's largest construction program in its history ($16.3 billion), Peterson brings a renewed focus on sustainable transportation investments.
-She supports WSDOT's partnerships with cities and counties, businesses, transit, non-motorized transportation and environmental organizations to cost-effectively build safe and healthy communities everywhere in Washington state.
+Peterson brings a renewed focus on agency efficiencies, accountability and investments in a multimodal system.
+She supports WSDOT's partnerships with cities and counties, businesses, transit and non-motorized transportation interests to cost-effectively build safe and healthy communities everywhere in Washington state.

-Prior to serving on the Clackamas County Commission, Peterson worked as a transportation consultant and as a strategic planning manager for TriMet, Portland's regional transportation agency.
-She was also a transportation advocate for 1000 Friends of Oregon and a transportation planner for Metro, the regional government for the Portland metropolitan area.
+She is also a nationally recognized transportation and land-use integration expert having worked both as a transportation consultant and as a strategic planning manager for TriMet, Portland's regional transportation agency.
+In those roles, her work resulted in funding for TriMet’s south corridor light rail line and a five-year strategic transit operations and capital investment plan.
+She was also a transportation advocate for 1000 Friends of Oregon working with communities to develop innovative transportation initiatives; and a transportation planner for Metro, the regional government for the Portland metropolitan area, as a travel-demand forecaster.

 Peterson holds a Bachelor of Science degree in Civil and Environmental Engineering from University of Wisconsin - Madison, and two Masters degrees from Portland State University, in Civil and Environmental Engineering and Urban and Regional Planning.